emqx/blog/en/202503/can-bus-how-it-works-pros-and-cons.md

 - Enhanced security: MQTT supports various security mechanisms, such as TLS/SSL encryption, username/password authentication, and access control lists (ACLs), to protect the data from unauthorized access or tampering.
 - Improved interoperability: MQTT is based on open standards and widely supported by various platforms and languages.
 This can facilitate the integration of CAN bus data with other systems or applications.

-## Tutorial: Transfering Processed CAN Bus Data to the Cloud with EMQX
+## Tutorial: Transferring Processed CAN Bus Data to the Cloud with EMQX

 In this section, we will offer a simple demonstration of transferring processed CAN bus data to the cloud for further insights using EMQX.